Chart Color Schemes

 Para Hills is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Para Hills' dwellings, as per the latest Census, were 97.5% houses and 2.4% other dwellings (semi-detached, apartments, 'other').
-Adelaide metro had 83.9% houses and 16.0% other dwellings.
-Home ownership in Para Hills was 32.3%, with mortgaged dwellings at 45.8% and rented ones at 21.9%.
-The median monthly mortgage repayment was $1,300, aligning with Adelaide metro's average.
-Median weekly rent was $325, compared to Adelaide metro's $300.
-Nationally, Para Hills' mortgage repayments were lower at $1,300 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.
+The dwelling structure in Para Hills, as per the latest Census, consisted of 97.5% houses and 2.4% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
+This is compared to Adelaide metro's 83.9% houses and 16.0% other dwellings.
+Home ownership in Para Hills was at 32.3%, with mortgaged dwellings at 45.8% and rented ones at 21.9%.
+The median monthly mortgage repayment in the area was $1,300, aligning with Adelaide metro's average, while the median weekly rent was $325 compared to Adelaide metro's $300.
+Nationally, Para Hills' mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing